censorship-no/ceno-docs/user-manual/en/intro/faq.md

 Short answer: no.

-Ceno only shares content that you requested (using [public browsing](../concepts/public-private.md)).
+Ceno only shares content that you requested (using [Public browsing](../concepts/public-personal.md)).

 Please note that a malicious website may still try to trick your browser into retrieving content from other sites without your knowledge so as to force your device to store and share it with other users.
 While Firefox code already does a pretty good job at detecting and blocking such attempts, you should still avoid visiting suspicious sites.